yevh/anonymizer/README.md

 - Process Input Data File
 - Data Pseudonymization or Reversion
 - Encrypted Mapping Files
-  - During the 'anonymize' operation, for each specified column, the script creates an encrypted file that maps the pseudonyms back to the original data.
+  - During the ```anonymize``` operation, for each specified column, the script creates an encrypted file that maps the pseudonyms back to the original data.
   - These mapping files are encrypted using the Fernet symmetric encryption scheme, and an HMAC is appended to ensure data integrity.
 - Data Integrity
   - When reverting data, the script first checks the integrity of the encrypted mapping files by comparing a stored HMAC with a computed HMAC.